University of Embu

 The University of Embu (UoEm) is a public research university located in Embu County, Kenya.
 Established in 2011 as a constituent college of the University of Nairobi and chartered as a full-fledged university in 2016, it offers undergraduate, postgraduate, and research programs across diverse disciplines.
 The institution serves as a key center for higher education and research in the region, with a focus on agriculture, science, business, education, and technology.
-As of the 2021/2022 academic year, the university has a student population of about 9,410 people.